Georgia IV Therapy Education

 In early 2021, the Infusion Nurses Society (INS), recognized as the global authority in infusion therapy, released the updated Infusion Therapy Standards of Practice.
 The INS sets the accepted standards for infusion therapy practice for all healthcare settings.
 This course is based on the current best practices as defined by the Infusion Nursing Society and other governing agencies such as the CDC, and FDA.

 This 14-hour online continuing education provides a low stress, convenient method of obtaining quality infusion education incorporating various educational techniques designed for the adult learner.
 The program is comprised of the 14 hour didactic portion completed on your time schedule.
 Upon successful completion of the course exam, with a score of 80% or greater, the student may instantly print a “Certificate of Completion” for the didactic portion of the course.
-Within the course content a complete set of skill check-off lists for completion by preceptor or employer designated staff member.
+Within the course content, we provide a complete set of skill check-off lists for completion by preceptor or employer designated staff member.

 Have questions?
 Check out our FAQs page and our page, How Online IV Certification Works.
 If you need to purchase IV education for your staff, see our Learning Management System page for more information and instructions on how to get started.
 We offer bulk discounts!